FalconView/Password-generator/README.md

 ## Detials
 * Password criteria can be selected as follows:
     * Length: 8 to 128 characters
-    * Characters: lowercase letters, uppercase letters, numbers, special characters (Need to choose more than 1 character type.)
+    * Characters: uppercase letters, lowercase letters, numbers, special characters (Need to choose more than 1 character type.)

+* Criteria can be assigned when "Generate Password" button is clicked showing prompts which asks each criteria one by one.